jeremy-shannon/jeremy-shannon.github.io/_posts/2017-11-28-udacity-sdcnd-capstone-pt2.md

 ![Traffic Light 4](https://github.com/jeremy-shannon/jeremy-shannon.github.io/blob/master/images/capstone/tl4.png?raw=true)
 ![Traffic Light 5](https://github.com/jeremy-shannon/jeremy-shannon.github.io/blob/master/images/capstone/tl5.png?raw=true)

 From here, Denise was able to easily apply computer vision to determine the color of the light.
 In the end, the folks at Udacity didn't grade the final projects too harshly since, obviously, they were still squashing some bugs.
 They did then take our code and run in on their own self-driving car, Carla.
 I would have liked to be there to see it, but our code, like several other teams, evidently, immediately caused the car to exceed its maximum acceleration and trip an emergency shutdown.
 Cest la vie.
-It was a bit of an anticlimactic end to an otherwise mostly thrilling experience, but it *did* provide me some great experience with a real-world ROS project (and all of its idiosyncracies) and coding in a team environment. #TeamBacon4Life!
+It was a bit of an anticlimactic end to an otherwise mostly thrilling experience, but it *did* provide me some great experience with a real-world ROS project (and all of its idiosyncrasies) and coding in a team environment. #TeamBacon4Life!

 Ok, bye!